Multiway Spherical Clustering via Degree-Corrected Tensor Block Models: Statistical-computational critical values for higher-order tensors

+Last, let $\hat z$ and $z$ be the estimated and true clustering functions in the family~\eqref{eq:family}.
+Define the misclustering error by

 where $\pi: [r] \mapsto [r]$ is a permutation of cluster labels, $\circ$ denotes the composition operation, and $\Pi$ denotes the collection of all possible permutations.
-The infinitum over all permutations accounts for the ambiguity in cluster label permutation.
+The infimum over all permutations accounts for the ambiguity in cluster label permutation.

-In Sections~\ref{sec:statlimit} and \ref{sec:complimit}, we provide the lower bounds of $\ell (\hat z, z)$ for general Gaussian dTBMs~\eqref{eq:model_margin} without symmetric assumptions.
-For general (asymmetric) Gaussian dTBMs, we assume Gaussian noise $\tE(i_1,\ldots,i_K)\stackrel{\text{i.i.d.}}{\sim} N(0,\sigma^2)$, and we extend the parameter space~\eqref{eq:family} to allow $K$ clustering functions $(z_k)_{k\in[K]}$, one for each mode.
+In Sections~\ref{sec:statlimit} and \ref{sec:complimit}, we provide the phase transition of $\ell (\hat z, z)$ for general Gaussian dTBMs~\eqref{eq:model_tensor} without symmetric assumptions.
+For general (asymmetric) Gaussian dTBMs, we assume Gaussian noise $\tE(i_1,\ldots,i_K)\stackrel{\text{i.i.d.}}{\sim} N(0,\sigma^2)$, and we extend the parameter space~\eqref{eq:family} to allow $K$ clustering functions $\{z_k\}_{k\in[K]}$, one for each mode.
 For notational simplicity, we still use $z$ and $\tP(\gamma)$ for this general (asymmetric) model.
-All lower bounds should be interpreted as the worst-case results across $K$ modes.
+All results should be interpreted as the worst-case results across $K$ modes.